peterldowns/djoauth2/docs/overview.rst

-What is DJOauth2?
+What is DJOAuth2?
 -----------------

-DJOAuth2 is an implementation of a *sane* subset of the `OAuth 2`_, which is described by the `OAuth Website`_ as
+DJOAuth2 is an implementation of a *sane* subset of the `OAuth 2`_ specification, which is described by the `OAuth Website`_ as

   An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.

-The goal of this implementation is to provide a well-structured Django application that can be easily installed to add OAuth 2.0 provider capbility to existing projects.
+The goal of this implementation is to provide a well-structured Django application that can be easily installed to add OAuth 2.0 provider capability to existing projects.
 The official specification is very broad, and allows for many different ways for clients and servers to interact with each other.
 This implementation is a secure subset of these interactions in order to make it as